-Dover Borough presently obtains water from two (2) well sources and a connection with Dover Township's water system.
-One well (#5) is located between the end of Lewis Lane and Intermediate Avenue and the other well (#6) is located along the extension of Stony Lane near Fox Run.
+Dover Borough presently obtains water from one (1) well source and a connection with Dover Township's water system.
+Our well (#5) is located between the end of Lewis Lane and Intermediate Avenue.
 Approximately 60-70% of the daily usage is obtained from Dover Township.

 Dover Borough monitors the well sources according to state and federal regulations.
-The attached table outlines the monitoring results for the calendar year 2022.
+The attached table outlines the monitoring results for the calendar year 2023.
 Dover Township monitors and reports to their customers separately.